 There have been many changes for everyone in their daily lives and it remains a difficult time for many people.
 We are here to help, and our team are on standby to have conversations with any residents who are worried.

 The situation continues to change and advice is very fast moving, and as a team we are focussed on digesting these changes quickly and doing the right things for our residents and colleagues.

 We’ll keep you updated as the situation evolves.

 Are the offices open?

-Our Scheme Managers are contacting residents on what would be their usual visit days and for some more vulnerable residents, more often.
-If you do get to speak to your Scheme Manager directly, please leave them a voicemail to confirm that you are okay.
+Our Scheme Managers continue to contact residents on what would be their usual visit days and for some more vulnerable residents, more often.
+If you do not get to speak to your Scheme Manager directly, please leave them a voicemail to confirm that you are okay.

 Where can I find out more information about Coronavirus?

 If you would like further information about Coronavirus, please visit:

 I’m worried about paying my Weekly Maintenance Charge Contributions.
 What can I do?

 We understand this is a really difficult situation for some of our residents.
 Our team are on standby to help you with this and make sure you get the support you need.